Your home and rent

-To make sure people in work can take the necessary time off to stay at home if they are suffering from coronavirus or to prevent its spread, changes have been made to Statutory Sick Pay for employees and to how Universal Credit can support people who are self-employed.
+To make sure people in work can take the necessary time off to stay at home if they are suffering from coronavirus or to prevent its spread, government support is available.
+Further details can be found on the Government website here.

 If you are concerned about your rent payments due to changes in your income, we advise that you look into any financial support that may be available to you as soon as possible.

 You can contact us for practical advice on claiming the relevant benefits on 0800 111 4554 or emailing us email@example.com.